Frequently asked questions

 All community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses.

-Is a member entitled to forego all or part of their salary?
+Is an individual member entitled to forego all or part of their salary?

 What can co-opted members claim for?